 Palo Park (Boulder)

-Status: FIRST OF THE THREE TRIPLEXES ARE COMPLETE!
+Status: All THREE TRIPLEXES ARE COMPLETE!

 This project created a total of 44 affordable homes in the community.
 Of that number, 35 are rental units, which are managed by Boulder Housing Partners.